The Paynel family has descended through the lines of the ancient Normans

 Early Notables of the Paynel family (pre 1700)

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty...
-Another 102 words (7 lines of text) are included under the topic Early Paynel Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
+Another 114 words (8 lines of text) are included under the topic Early Paynel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paynel family to Ireland

 Some of the Paynel family moved to Ireland